 There are many myths and misconceptions about installment loans.
 Let’s address some of the most common myths about installment loans before sharing the truth about this financial product.

 We’ll also discuss why some of these misconceptions are so common.

-You Have to Go into a Payday Lender
+You Have to Go to a Payday Lender

 While payday lenders offer a form of installment loan, they are not the only ones.
-Their loans are secured by your paycheck, hence the name.
+Your paycheck secures their loans, hence the name.

 However, you can take out an installment loan with a lender who isn’t a payday lender.
-In fact, you can apply for instalment loans online.
-This approach has a number of benefits.
+You can apply for installment loans online.
+This approach has several benefits.

 You can shop around for the best interest rate, though an unsecured installment loan will always have a higher interest rate than a secured loan like a car loan.